 Referrals and Pre-Authorizations

-A referral is when your Primary Care Manager (PCM) or provider sends you to another provider for care that they don’t provide.
+A referral is when your primary care manager or provider sends you to another provider for care that they don’t provide.

-A pre-authorization is when your care is approved by your regional contractor before you go to your appointment.
+A pre-authorization is when your regional contractor approves your care before you go to your appointment.
 If you are being referred, your provider will get you a referral and pre-authorization at the same time.

 When care is approved: